 The Southern Poverty Law Center (SPLC) is an organization that, among other things, monitors hate groups in the USA.
 For years, the SPLC has provided training and material support to law enforcement agencies that investigate crimes related to bigotry.
 In fact, I pass one of their posters that shows hate group tattoos every day when I walk into the muster room for roll call.

 However, I have recently concluded that the SPLC is as much a political special interest group as it is an educational resource for anyone studying or investigating bias-based crimes.
 Don’t believe me?
-Read their latest hack job on the “resurgance” of militia groups in the United States.
+Read their latest hack job on the “resurgence” of militia groups in the United States.

 The SPLC report even goes as far as claiming militia-related terrorism is bolstered by elected officials including Texas Gov. Rick Perry, Minnesota US Rep. Michele Bachmann and Alabama US Rep. Spencer Bachus because they support things like the 10th Amendment and oppose socialism.
 The SPLC report also blames commentators at Fox, CNN, and MSNBC.

-And, lest they be forgot, the SPLC also blames the organization that provides more law enforcement training every year than any other organization, the National Rifle Association, as being “back at it.”
+And, lest they be forgot, the SPLC also blames the organization that provides more law enforcement training every year than any other single organization, the National Rifle Association, as being “back at it.”
 The “it” is implied to mean the NRA is out inciting terrorism.

 Though the SPLC offers no evidence of any rise in militia-related terrorism, they do make some outrageous connections and claims.